 Individuals traveling on University business may be reimbursed for necessary and reasonable expenses incurred.
 See University travel procedures.

 A department may establish a petty cash fund to purchase minor supplies.
-A check request and original receipt must be sent to Accounts Payable for replenishment of petty cash funds.
+A check request must be submitted to establish a new fund and a reimbursement request must be submitted to replenish the petty cash funds.

 Further information on the establishment, administration, and discontinuance of petty cash funds follows:

-This section prescribes the policies and procedures relating to the establishment, administration, and discontinuance of petty cash funds.
+This section describes the policies and procedures relating to the establishment, administration, and discontinuance of petty cash funds.

 Petty Cash Custodian: The employee in a department who has been authorized to make payments from a petty cash fund and who is directly responsible for the administration of the fund.